timlautk/bayesian-stat-machine-learning/README.md

 # "Bayesian Statistics & Machine Learning" Working Group at Northwestern Statistics

-This page serves as a repository for resources of the 2018-2019 reading group "Bayesian Statistics & Machine Learning" at Department of Statistics at Northwestern University.
+This page serves as a repository for resources of the 2021-2022 working group "Bayesian Statistics & Machine Learning" at Department of Statistics at Northwestern University.
 In Fall 2021, this is set to be held weekly/bi-weekly (flexible) on Wednesday 2pm-3:30pm.

 We mainly follow the recently published textbook ["Probabilistic Machine Learning: An Introduction"](https://probml.github.io/pml-book/book1.html) by Kevin Murphy at Google Research.
 The textbook pdf can be accessed [here](https://github.com/probml/pml-book/releases/latest/download/book1.pdf).